 Financial liabilities classified as other financial liabilities are initially recognized at fair value less directly attributable transaction costs.
-After initial recognition, other financial liabilities are subsequently measured at amortized costs using the effective interest rate method.
-The effective interest rate method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
+After initial recognition, other financial liabilities are subsequently measured at amortized cost using the effective interest rate method.
+The effective interest rate method is a method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that discounts estimated future cash payments through the expected life of the financial liability, or, where appropriate, a shorter period.
-The Company's accounts payable and accrued liabilities, and amounts due to related parties are classified as other financial liabilities.
+The Company's accounts payable and accrued liabilities, amounts due to related parties, and short-term loan are classified as other financial liabilities.